dvorak42/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Otherwise, it is a "non-ESNI PSK".
 This may be implemented by adding a new field to client and server session states.

+## Record Digest Hash {#record-digest-hash}

+The record digest hash forms a binding between the ESNIKeys structure used and the current handshake.
+The record digest is a cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from the first byte of the "checksum" through to the end of the structure.
+This hash is computed using the hash function associated with `suite`.

+The record digest hash is computed as:

+       HMAC(record_digest, ClientEncryptedSNI.key_share)

+The reason for this construction is to prevent an attacker from echoing a ClientEncryptedSNI and checking whether the response indicates that this is a GREASE ESNI extension or a real ESNI extension.

 ## Client Behavior {#client-behavior}